MaitreyaM/Bugbot/README.md

 # Multi-Agent RCA + Fix System (LangGraph)

-A production-grade 3-agent AI system that performs Root Cause Analysis (RCA), generates fix suggestions, and produces code patches for a Python/FastAPI codebase.
+A  3-agent AI system that performs Root Cause Analysis (RCA), generates fix suggestions, and produces code patches for a Python/FastAPI codebase.

+# THIS WAS TESTED USING KIMI K2 and QWEN 3 32B open source models primarily which are weaker than gemini (since i did not have gemini credits left.) .
+Which is why some tools tend to help with complex parsing for these smaller open source models that are cheaper.

-Built with: Langgraph so everyone else can understand my approach (intiial prototype was with my own framework clag agents built from scratch)
+Built with: Langgraph so anyone else can understand my approach (intiial prototype was with my own framework clap agents built from scratch) : https://github.com/MaitreyaM/Clap-Agents
 - Custom shared memory and logging layer (`SharedMemory`, `MessageLogger`) for assignment-compliant JSON outputs

 ## Overview